msarit/aritdev/_posts/2018-09-03-lessons-agility.md

 tags: featured
 comments: true
 ---
 I recently wrapped up at [The Firehose Project](https://thefirehoseproject.com/). 🎉 With 3 other remote developers, I built a chess application on Rails (with some JavaScript) using Agile Development principles.
-The 7-week project flew by so fast and, once I wrapped the bootcamp up, I crashed like spat-out bubblegum for a couple weeks (that’s what a 6-month, 30 hours/week online bootcamp will do to you… but that’s another Medium post 😉).
+The 7-week project flew by so fast and, once I wrapped the bootcamp up, I crashed like spat-out bubblegum for a couple weeks (that’s what a 6-month, 30 hours/week online bootcamp will do to you… but that’s another post 😉).
 I would like to reflect on some valuable lessons I learned during this project, lessons that have significantly influenced my developer ethos.

 ## **Communication Expectations**